wso2/docs-mi/en/docs/observe-and-manage/observe-overview.md

                 <li>Metrics + Logging + Tracing</li>
             </ul>
         </td>
-        <td>The default Kubernetes cloud-native solution comes with metrics enabled.
+        <td>The default Grafana based Kubernetes solution comes with metrics enabled.
 You can also configure logging and tracing in combination with this.
-This solution is ideal if you want a complete cloud-native solution to observability and you already have Prometheus, Grafana, and Jaeger as your in-house monitoring and observability tools.</td>
+This solution is ideal if you want a complete solution to observability and you already have Prometheus, Grafana, and Jaeger as your in-house monitoring and observability tools.</td>
     </tr>
     <tr>
-        <td>VM cloud-native deployment</td>
+        <td>Grafana based VM deployment</td>
         <td>
             <ul>
                 <li>Metrics only</li>